Time-lapse Plan Calculator

 Accuracy and Privacy Notes:

-- Test the shortest planned interval with the same exposure, card, autofocus, image review, and noise-reduction settings you will use during the real shoot.
+- Test the shortest planned interval with the same exposure, card, autofocus mode, image review setting, and noise-reduction behavior planned for the real shoot.

-- Cold weather, screen use, lens heaters, wireless connections, and long standby periods can reduce real battery runtime.
+- Cold weather, screen brightness, wireless connections, lens heaters, and long standby periods can reduce battery runtime.

 Worked Examples:

 Cloud drift with a known interval.
-A 45 minute shoot at a 3 second capture interval, 24 fps playback, 28 MB RAW files, a 64 GB card, 2.5 hours of battery runtime, 0.5 second exposure, 0.4 second write buffer, and 15% reserve gives Frames to capture of 901.
-Final clip length is about 37.5 seconds, Speed-up factor is about 72x, Storage with reserve is about 28.3 GB, Card fit uses about 44% of one card, and Exposure and write gap leaves about 2.1 seconds.
+A 45 minute shoot at a 3 second interval, 24 fps playback, 28 MB RAW files, a 64 GB card, 2.5 hours of battery runtime, 0.5 second exposure, 0.4 second write buffer, and 15% reserve records 901 frames.
+The final clip is about 37.5 seconds, the speed-up factor is about 72x, reserved storage is about 28.3 GB, and the exposure gap leaves about 2.1 seconds inside each interval.

-Sunset with a target clip length.
-A 90 minute shoot planned for a 12 second clip at 24 fps needs 288 frames.
-With the opening frame included, Capture interval is about 18.8 seconds.
-Final clip length is exactly 12 seconds, and Speed-up factor is about 450x.
-If the average file size is 32 MB with a 20% reserve margin, Storage with reserve is about 10.8 GB.
+Sunset planned to clip length.
+A 90 minute sunset intended to become a 12 second clip at 24 fps needs 288 frames.
+With the opening frame included, the derived capture interval is about 18.8 seconds.
+At 32 MB per RAW still and 20% reserve, the storage estimate is about 10.8 GB before extra test shots or rejected frames.

 Reverse-planning a field window.
 A 10 second deliverable at 24 fps needs 240 frames.
-If the interval must stay at 5 seconds and the opening frame is included, Required shoot duration derives a capture window of about 19.9 minutes before storage, battery, and exposure checks are applied.
+If the interval must stay at 5 seconds and the opening frame is included, the required shooting window is about 19.9 minutes before card, battery, and exposure checks are considered.

 Long construction progress.
-A 10 day construction plan at a 600 second interval and 30 fps produces Frames to capture of 1,441 and a Final clip length near 48.0 seconds.
-With 8 MB JPEG files and 20% reserve, Storage with reserve is only about 13.5 GB, but Battery sets can rise to 24 when each set is expected to last 12 hours.
+A 10 day construction sequence captured every 600 seconds at 30 fps produces 1,441 frames and a final clip near 48.0 seconds.
+With 8 MB JPEG files and 20% reserve, storage is modest at about 13.5 GB, but battery planning can dominate because each 12 hour runtime set covers only part of the 10 day window.

 FAQ:

-Use Known interval when the interval is the creative choice.
-Use Target clip length when an edit needs a specific duration.
-Use Target frame count when a camera, intervalometer, or post workflow is limited by a known number of stills.
-Use Required shoot duration when interval and deliverable length are fixed but the real capture window is unknown.
+Use Known interval when the interval is the creative decision.
+Use Target clip length when the edit has to hit a duration.
+Use Target frame count when a camera, intervalometer, or workflow has a fixed still count.
+Use Required shoot duration when the interval and final clip length are fixed but the real capture window is unknown.

-Why does the opening frame setting change the result?
+Why does the opening frame option change the interval?

-No. It plans the capture sequence and reports frame count, interval, clip length, storage, battery, exposure gap, interval guide fit, chart data, and structured results.
-You still need the camera or editing software to record or assemble the movie.
+No. It plans the capture sequence and reports frames, interval, clip length, storage, battery, exposure gap, interval-guide fit, chart data, and structured export data.
+A camera or editing app still has to record or assemble the movie.

 No photos are uploaded or inspected.
-The calculation uses numeric settings such as duration, interval, frame rate, average file size, card capacity, battery runtime, exposure time, and reserve margin.
+The calculation uses numeric settings such as shoot duration, interval, playback frame rate, file size, card capacity, battery runtime, exposure time, write buffer, and reserve margin.

 Glossary: